Soviet ultimatum to Lithuania: Sovietization of Lithuania

 Immediately after the occupation, the new government began implementing political, economic, and social Sovietization policies.
-On July 1, all cultural and religious organizations were closed.
+On 1 July, all cultural and religious organizations were closed.
 The Communist Party of Lithuania—with some 1,500 members,—and its youth branch were designated the only legitimate political entities.
 Before the elections to the People's Seimas, the Soviets arrested about 2,000 of the most prominent political activists.
 These arrests paralyzed the opposition.
 The repressions continued and intensified.
 An estimated 12,000 individuals were imprisoned as "enemies of the people" during the year following the annexation.
-Between June 14 and June 18, 1941, less than a week before the Nazi invasion, some 17,000 Lithuanians were deported to Siberia, where many perished due to inhumane living conditions (see the June deportation).
+Between 14 and 18 June 1941, less than a week before the Nazi invasion, some 17,000 Lithuanians were deported to Siberia, where many perished due to inhumane living conditions (see June deportation).

 All banks (including all accounts holding over 1,000 litas), real estate holdings larger than 170 m2, and private enterprises employing over 20 workers or grossing more than 150,000 litas were nationalized.
 This disruption in management and operations created a sharp drop in production.
 The Lithuanian litas was artificially depreciated by three to four times less than its actual value and withdrawn by March 1941.
 The drop in production, combined with massive spending of appreciated roubles by Soviet soldiers and officials, caused widespread shortages.
 All land was nationalized; the largest farms were reduced to 30 ha, and extra land (some 575000 ha) was distributed to small farmers.
 To turn small peasants against large landowners, collectivization was not immediately introduced in Lithuania.
 In preparation for eventual collectivization, farm taxes were increased by 50–200% and additional heavy in-kind conscriptions were enacted.
 Some farmers were unable to pay the exorbitant new taxes, and about 1,100 of the larger ones were put on trial.

-Nazi occupation
+German occupation

-On June 22, 1941, Nazi Germany invaded the Soviet Union and within a week took control of all Lithuania.
-At first the Germans were greeted as liberators from the oppressive Soviet regime.
+On 22 June 1941, Nazi Germany invaded the Soviet Union and within a week, took control of all Lithuania.
+At first, the Germans were greeted as liberators from the oppressive Soviet regime.
 The Lithuanians hoped that the Germans would re-establish their independence or at least allow some degree of autonomy (similar to the Slovak Republic).
 Organized by the Lithuanian Activist Front (LAF), Lithuanians rose in the anti-Soviet and pro-Nazi June Uprising, established the short-lived Provisional Government, and declared independence.
 However, the Germans did not recognize the Provisional Government and established their own civil administration, the Reichskommissariat Ostland.
 When the Red Army regained control of Lithuania in summer 1944 – January 1945, the Lithuanian partisans began an armed struggle against the second Soviet occupation.
 An estimated 30,000 partisans and partisan supporters were killed during the guerrilla warfare between 1944 and 1953.